HelsinkiTypeStudio/FinlandicaText/README.md

 # FinlandicaText
 ![finlandica main image](https://github.com/HelsinkiTypeStudio/FinlandicaText/blob/main/documentation/finlandica-text.png)

-Finlandica Text is part of the official Finlandica type family, commissioned by the Prime Minister’s Office and Business Finland to promote Finnish exports.
-The design reflects a distinctly Finnish quality: honest and resilient determination sisu.
-In the spirit of Jokaisenoikeus, the typeface is released as an open-source project.
+Finlandica is the official typeface of Finland, commissioned by the Prime Minister‘s Office, and free to use by everyone in the spirit of Jokaisenoikeus.

-Finlandica Text is a formal yet characterful typeface designed for extended reading and versatile use.
-While its structure is calm and functional, subtle ink traps and carefully engineered details ensure clarity across sizes and media.
+Finlandica Text has generous proportions and open aperture for optimal legibility, reflecting a Finnish sense of trust and calm functionality.
+Subtle ink traps and carefully engineered details ensure reliability across sizes and media without losing its character.

+The companion typeface Finlandica Headline is designed to complement the quiet clarity of Text, with unique character.

-Finlandica Text supports modern Latin-based writing systems and most contemporary Cyrillic scripts.
+Finlandica supports a wide range of Latin and Cyrillic scripts.

 ## Authors